MaozKoren/NextGenJobSearch/README.md

 A prototype implementation for a web based job search engine.

-This code finds the most relevant parts of each job description and lets you search for the most relevent job for you!
+This code finds the most relevant parts of each job description and lets you search for the most relevant job for you!

 ### Web search UI: